A Beginner’s Guide to Starting a Simple and Easy Yoga Practice at Home

-Check out “A Brief Glance at the Origin of Yoga” for more in depth information on the history.
-However, it didn’t gain popularity in the West until around the 1950’s.
+If you would like more in depth information on the history of yoga, check out “A Brief Glance at the Origin of Yoga”.
+Yoga as a workout didn’t really gain popularity in the West until around the 1950’s.
 If you are just now considering practicing yoga, you are right on time as yoga is essentially timeless.

 Yoga is more like an exercise program than anything.
 Although, it doesn’t feel like exercise necessarily – more like something your body needs.

-Yoga is more stretching and flexibility training than it is cardio, unless you do the fast or hot versions of it – which is not for beginners.
+Yoga is simple and easy because it is more stretching and flexibility training than it is cardio.
+There are versions of yoga you can do (like the fast or hot versions – but those are not for beginners – unless you have an instructor to guide you through).

-What You Need to Start a Yoga Practice at Home for Stress Relief
+A Few Things Beginners will Need to Start a Yoga Practice

 An Open Mind

 Just keep breathing and doing what they tell you to do.
-Then, evaluate how you feel when you are done (or after you have done a few of them).
+Then, evaluate how you feel when you are done (or after you have done a few of the classes before you make up your mind).

 A lot of people wear yoga pants for everything but yoga!
 You probably already have a pair of what are generally considered yoga pants – stretchy leggings and it doesn’t matter what length they are.
 Your main concern with your clothing choice is that it not be too constricting as you move through the poses.